bofinbabu/nlp-guide/README.md

 # A practical guide to Natural Language Processing tasks

-Natural Language Processing is a field which’s concerned with the interactions between computers and human (natural) languages.
-Most of the NLP is based on Deep Learning, classical Machine Learning as well as some other less-known AI techniques.
-Beyond AI, the field also takes inspiration from Computational Linguistics.
-This guide covers popular NLP tasks from a practical point of view.
+Natural Language Processing is a field that studies interactions between computers and human (natural) languages.
+Most of the NLP is put into practice using Deep Learning, classical Machine Learning as well as some other less-known AI techniques.
+Beyond the realm of AI, the field also takes inspiration from Computational Linguistics.

+This guide covers some popular NLP tasks from a practical point of view.

 ## Content
 1. [Stemming](#Stemming)